-DIBs Disputing Irrational Beliefs DISARM Destructive Self-talk Awareness and Refusal Method Disputation The process in which we consider if what we are choosing to believe is rational or irrational.
+DIBs Disputing Irrational Beliefs DISARM Destructive Images and Self-talk Awareness and Refusal Method Disputation The process in which we consider if what we are choosing to believe is rational or irrational.
 Some questions to ask yourself while disputing irrational beliefs:

 Can I rationally support this belief? (rationally = logically)

 What evidence exists for the truth or falseness of this belief?

 What are the worst things that could actually happen to me if I don't get what I think I must ( or I do get what I think I must not get)?